TIME, SPACE AND EMPIRE 2024 – 2025

 TIME, SPACE AND EMPIRE

 Culture& is excited to launch Time, Space and Empire, a cross-arts programme exploring the concepts of time, space, and the development of Britain’s sea power during the expansion of its former empire in relation to the Maritime Greenwich World Heritage Site in Southeast London and the Potteries in Stoke-on-Trent, Staffordshire.
 Programmes include artist interventions in heritage sites, working with community-led organisations to empower underrepresented audiences, and creating research opportunities for diverse talents.
-The project will also explore how the colonial economy brought changes to what was consumed and considered to be ‘good taste’
+The project will also explore how the colonial economy brought changes to what was consumed and considered to be ‘good taste’.
+More programmes will be announced soon.
+Please follow us on social media and Subscribe to Culture&’s Newsletter for more information.

 Live Now